-Complaints handling and any trends or themes identified from them are shared and discussed regularly at a number of forums including the Clinical Governance Group and the Quality and Governance Group.
-The Medical Director and a Non Executive Director chair these respectively and they are also attended by the Chief Executive, Chief Nurse and other members of the board, governors and staff.
+Complaints handling and any trends or themes identified from them are shared and discussed regularly at a number of forums including the Clinical Governance Group and the Quality and Governance Committee.
+The Medical Director and a Non Executive Director chair these respectively, they are also attended by the Chief Executive, Chief Nurse and other members of the board, governors and staff.

 All complaints should be acknowledged within 3 working days.
-In this period, 79% of complaints were acknowledged within 3 working days.
+In this period, 95% of complaints were acknowledged within 3 working days for the period and a significant improvement on last year.
 The Trust endeavours to respond to all complaints within 30 working days in an honest, open and timely manner.
 If it is clear on receipt of the complaint or at any point during the investigation that the investigation cannot be completed on time, for example when a complaint is more complex or requires a joint response from services/organisations a new timeframe will be agreed with the complainant.

-During this period the Trust managed 71% of complaints within timescales (30 working days) which is a very similar result to last year.
-However, the figure remains far below the target of 95% that the Trust strives to achieve.
+During this period the Trust managed 89% of complaints within timescales (30 working days) which is a significant improvement on last year but remains far below the target of 95% that the Trust strives to achieve.

-The main reasons for a late response are specialty or clinical delays with the investigation, further details being requested following the review and third party involvement.
-This is similar to findings last year and may have been affected by the COVID-19 response.
-This will be monitored by the Patient Experience Manager.
+The main reasons for a late response are specialty or clinical delays with the investigation.
+This is similar to findings of previous years and may have been affected by workloads and conflicting priorities.
+This is being monitored by the Patient Experience Manager.